 Packaged accounts, then, are pretty much a win-win.
 Customers benefit from the discounted perks they offer, while banks benefit from increased loyalty and reduced customer churn.

 Most banks offer a range of different packaged accounts, starting at a couple of quid a month and scaling all the way up to £20 or more.
-Here’s some examples of what you might get in a packaged account:
+Travel insurance is a common benefit that comes with a packaged account, however the offers differ from bank to bank.
+Here are some examples of what you might get in a packaged account:

 It depends whether you would be buying the elements within the package separately.
 If you would, there’s a good chance a packaged account will save you money.
 If not, you’ll end up paying for things you’re unlikely to use.